carlosparreno/FrontEndCoaching/first-react-app/README.md

 - Install [nodejs](https://nodejs.org/en/)
 - Install an editor, I recommend [VSCode](https://code.visualstudio.com/)

 We are going to create our first and very basic react app.
-We will see basic concepts as:
+We will see the most basic concepts:

 - Bootstrap a react app with `create-react-app`
-- React stateless (aka functional) component
+- React functional (aka stateless) component
 - React stateful component
 - Props: required, optional and default props
+- Style React Components with className and css
+- Use Event Handlers with React
+- Use component state.
+Note: In 2019, we recomend using hooks instead (useState hook)

 1. Install [create-react-app](https://github.com/facebook/create-react-app):